Gaëtan Mourgue d'Algue: Early years

-His father Pierre, a scratch player, had him hitting his first shots at the tender age of 8, and at 15 he was playing for his country and became one of the finest French players of his generation.
+His father Pierre, a scratch player, had him hitting his first shots at the age of 8, and at 15 he was playing for his country and became one of the finest French players of his generation.
 He was a member of Golf de Saint-Nom-la-Bretèche, since the foundation of the club and opening of its two 18-hole courses in 1959.

 Amateur career

-He reached the final of the French Amateur Open Championship four times in five years 1962–1966 and won the title three times, two of them at Chantilly, north of Paris.
+He reached the final of the French Open Amateur Championship four times in five years 1962–1966 and won the title three times, two of them at Chantilly, north of Paris.
 Following that, he won the French Amateur Native Championship two years in a row, 1967–1968, the last time at his home course at Saint-Nom-la-Bretèche.
 He also won the Biarritz Cup twice, in 1957 and in 1961.

 He played four times with the Continent of Europe team for the St Andrews Trophy and represented France three times at the amateur worlds, the Eisenhower Trophy.